HMS-Core/hms-push-clientdemo-android/README.md

 Android SDK Version >= 23 and JDK version >= 1.8 is recommended.

 ## Hardware Requirements
-A computer (desktop or laptop) that runs the Windows 10/Windows 7 operating system A Huawei mobile phone with a USB cable, to be used for service debugging
+A computer (desktop or laptop) and a Huawei mobile phone with a USB cable, to be used for service debugging.

 ## Question or issues
 If you want to evaluate more about HMS Core,